Day 1: Arrival in Delhi

 Post-tour extension: Asiatic Lion, Blackbuck & Harriers

-Spend the morning driving southwest from Ahmedabad to Gir National Park in the southern part of Gujarat’s Kathiawar peninsular for a two-night stay.
-The flay drylands and scrub that dominate much of Gujarat will gradually develop into one of the world’s largest tracts of dry deciduous woodland as the terrain becomes increasingly undulating, and some birding along the way may turn up some new species not seen during the main tour.
-Gir is the final refuge of the highly endangered Asiatic Lion which will be our target here; we will arrive at Gir in time for our first afternoon safari in open-topped jeep(s).
+After a final morning safari at Velavadar, we leave on the journey southwest to Gir National Park in the southern part of Gujarat’s Kathiawar peninsular for a two-night stay.
+The flat drylands and scrub that dominate much of Gujarat will gradually develop into one of the world’s largest tracts of dry deciduous woodland as the terrain becomes increasingly undulating, and some birding along the way may turn up some new species not seen during the main tour.
+Gir is the final refuge of the highly endangered Asiatic Lion which will be our target here; we will arrive at Gir by evening, ready for our first safari in open-topped jeep(s) into the reserve tomorrow.

-Day 2: Gir National Park
+Day 4: Gir National Park

-Day 5: Velavadar to Ahmedabad, depart
+Day 5: Gir to Rajkot, depart